-In light of the Company's size and nature, the Board considers that the current corporate governance regime is a fit-for-purpose, efficient, practical and cost-effective method of directing and managing the Company.
-As the Company's activities develop in size, nature and scope, the implementation of additional corporate governance policies and structures will be considered.
+In light of the Company's size, the Board considers that the current corporate governance regime is a fit-for-purpose, efficient, practical and cost-effective method of directing and managing the Company.
+As the Company's activities develop in size and complexity, the implementation of additional corporate governance policies and structures will be considered.